cfsworkload/watson-conversation/README.md

 Once the deployment finishes, you will have an instance of the Conversational Agent app in your Bluemix Dashboard.

+## Application security

+If you are presented with a login page when accessing the application, the user_id and password is: **admin/admin**

+You can turn-off this security feature by resetting one of the application's USER-DEFINED environment variables.
+Just change the "SECURITY" variable from ON to OFF.

 ## How the app works

 1. Go to the web interface of the app by clicking the **Open the Deployed App** button in DevOps Services or the **Open URL** button in your Bluemix Dashboard.